RagnarGrootKoerkamp/BAPCtools/doc/commands.md

 **Flags**

+- `--cp`: Instead of symlinking the final pdf, copy it into the contest directory.
 - `--order`: The order of the problems, e.g. `BDCA`.
 Can be used to order problems from easy to difficult.
 When labels have multiple letters, `B1,A1,A2,B2` is also allowed.
-- `--cp`: Instead of symlinking the final pdf, copy it into the contest directory.
+- `--order-from-ccs`: Order the problems by increasing difficulty, extracted from the api, e.g.: https://www.domjudge.org/demoweb.
+Defaults to value of ccs_url in contest.yaml.
+- `--contest-id`: Contest ID to use when reading from the API.
+Only useful with `--order-from-ccs`.
+Defaults to value of `contest_id` in `contest.yaml`.
+- `--watch`/`-w`: Continuously compile the pdf whenever a `problem_statement.tex` changes.
+Note that this does not pick up changes to `*.yaml` configuration files.
 - `--web`: Build a web version of the pdf.
 This uses [contest-web.tex](../latex/contest-web.tex) instead of [contest.tex](../latex/contest.text) and [solutions-web.tex](../latex/solutions-web.tex) instead of [solutions.tex](../latex/solutions.tex).
 In practice, the only thing this does is to remove empty _this is not a blank page_ pages.
+- `-1`: Run the LaTeX compiler only once.

 ## `stats`